 Ghribia or Ghoriba (sugary shortbread treats, similar to Greek kourabiedes) arrived in Spain via North Africa, also during the Moorish occupation, which gave origin to the Andalusian polvorones (a powdery cookie with almonds), and mantecados (usually more cookie-like).
 Mexican bakers, particularly in Puebla, reproduced these Spanish baked goods, again adapting recipes to local ingredient availability and taste, to create Mexican versions of polvorones (popularly known as Mexican wedding cookies, photo below, left) sometimes made with peanuts instead of almonds, for example, and mantecados (which are also called polvorones in Mexico, photo below, centre), with chocolate, or vanilla flavours, both ingredients Mexican in origin (photo below, right):

-Once Mexico became an independent nation, it is well documented that more businesses from other European countries arrived to Mexico, particularly from France, as confirmed by the name of “The Pastry War” (Guerra de los pasteles, or Primera intervención francesa en México) to refer to the first French Intervention in Mexico, in 1838, under allegations of Mexico’s government unpaid debt to French businesses and in particular, a pastry store in Mexico City.
+Although these poor conditions continued for baking workers well into the turn of the 20th century, once Mexico became an independent nation in 1821, it is well documented that more businesses from other European countries arrived in Mexico, particularly from France and the Basque Region (Vasconia), gradually mauling the old ways in favour of more of a family trade tradition, in which baking skills were transmitted from generation to generation.
+This trade became so important, that even the first French intervention in Mexico, in 1838, is referred to as “The Pastry War” (Guerra de los pasteles, or Primera intervención francesa en México), because it began under allegations of Mexico’s government unpaid debt to French businesses and in particular, a pastry store in Mexico City.
 The Second French intervention, which interrupted the presidency of Mexican Benito Juárez with the short reign of Maximilian and Charlotte of Habsburg (1964-1967), contributed to the introduction of more sweet baked goods from French and Austrian cuisines, and delicacies such as the vol au vent, which evolved and has become extremely popular as the volován, in the Mexican port of Veracruz.

 The Mexican Revolution (starting on November 20, 1910), put an end to El Porfiriato, and allowed major changes of food supply, and employment conditions, in general, and in the bread trade in particular.
 By the mid 20th century, industrialization and automation of baking processes were a reality; since then, Mexican breads and sweet baked goods have become well known in other countries, with Mexican company Grupo Bimbo™, founded in 1943, being the largest producer of baked products in the world: